- From Ridge to Reef

 - Belize: Coral Reef Monitoring at Turneffe Atoll (scuba)

 - Belize: St. George's Caye Coral Reef Research (snorkeling)

 - Whale Watching

 - Contact Us

-Each trip is led by an expert naturalist who assists with locating whales, identifying seabirds and other marine life, and who provide informative presentations throughout the trip on the islands and marine ecology of the area.
+All trips are led by expert naturalists who assist with locating whales, identifying seabirds and other marine life, and who provide informative presentations throughout the trip on the history of the islands and the marine ecology of the area.

 San Francisco: Marina Yacht Harbor (7:30 AM) located at 3950 Scott Street, San Francisco (Map).
 Parking is free, but space is limited.
 You will return to this dock at 4:00 PM.

 Sausalito: Clipper Yacht Harbor (6:45 AM), on Harbor Drive.
 You will return to this dock around 4:30 PM.

 Duration: Approximately 8 hours.
 In order to visit the whale "hotspots," including the Continental Shelf, and have enough time to observe the wildlife at the islands, an 8-hour trip is required.

 Itinerary: Under the Golden Gate Bridge and west to the Farallon Islands.
 Weather permitting, we visit the Continental Shelf to search for deep water whales.